 Howard University is committed to creating and maintaining a community where all persons who participate in University programs and activities can work and learn together in an atmosphere free of all forms of harassment, exploitation, or intimidation.
-Every member of the University community should be aware that the University is strongly opposed to dating violence, domestic violence, sexual assault, and stalking, and that such behavior is prohibited both by law and by University policy.
-The University will respond promptly and effectively to reports of these issues and will take appropriate action to prevent, to correct, and if necessary, to discipline behavior that violates its policy and the IVPP manual.
+Every member of the University community should be aware that the University has a zero tolerance policy for dating violence, domestic violence, sexual assault, and stalking, and that such behavior is prohibited both by law and by University policy.
+The University will respond promptly and effectively to reports of these issues and will take appropriate action to prevent and discipline behavior that violates its policy and the IVPP manual.